 - identifying and addressing disparities in risk factors and disease patterns

 - cancer risk factors, etiology, prevention and screening, including major programs in colorectal cancer, ovarian and related cancers, lung cancer and childhood cancers

 - effects of: environmental exposures; hormones; dietary factors; ionizing radiation

-- gene-environment interactions: e.g., modification of the effects of exogenous factors by variation in susceptibility; and modification of cancer susceptibility by dietary and other exogenous factors
+- gene-environment interactions: e.g., modification of the effects of exogenous factors by variation in susceptibility; and modification of cancer susceptibility by exogenous factors

-- epidemiologic methods (cohort and case-control designs; multilevel methods that combine ecological, personal and molecular level exposures; integration of qualitative and quantitative methods; geospatial methods; record linkage; descriptive & analytic methods)
+- epidemiological methods (cohort and case-control designs; multilevel methods that combine ecological, personal and molecular level exposures; integration of qualitative and quantitative methods; geospatial methods; record linkage; descriptive & analytic methods)